Jrryy/TBOI-DB/README.md

-    "transformations": (list[string]) The possible transformations the item is part of, "expansion": (string) Expansion in which the item was added, "style": (list[string]{2}) Values of backgroundPosition, width to show the image of the item }
+    "transformations": (list[string]) The possible transformations the item is part of, "expansion": (string) Expansion in which the item was added, "style": (list[string]{2}) Values of backgroundPosition, width to show the image of the item "image": (string) image name that contains the sprite of this item }
 ```